Srajana20/Human-Activity-Recognition/README.md

 ## TensorFlow Lite for Arduino
-To use TensorFlow Lite in your Arduino C code during deployment, you need to follow the instructions provided [here] https://forum.arduino.cc/t/why-i-cant-find-the-arduino-tensorflowlite-library-in-library-management/1044070/4.
+To use TensorFlow Lite in your Arduino C code during deployment, you need to follow the instructions provided here. https://forum.arduino.cc/t/why-i-cant-find-the-arduino-tensorflowlite-library-in-library-management/1044070/4.